Routine, examined

 The old move is to put a layer on clean skin

 For decades, underarm care has been staged after the shower.
 Clean the body, dry the body, then apply a leave-on product to the underarm before clothes.
-That sequence is so normal it barely looks like a choice.
+The sequence is so normal it barely looks like a choice.

 A wash is a different kind of answer

 FDA's cosmetic and drug guidance is useful because it separates intended uses.
-Products intended for cleansing, beautifying, promoting attractiveness, or altering appearance can sit in the cosmetic lane; disease and structure-function claims belong somewhere else.4
+Products intended for cleansing, beautifying, promoting attractiveness, or altering appearance can sit in the cosmetic lane.
+Disease and structure-function claims belong somewhere else.4

 Sources

-- Baker LB.
+1. Baker LB.
 "Physiology of sweat gland function: The roles of sweating and sweat composition in human health."
 Temperature (Austin), 2019;6(3):211-259.
 Review of sweat physiology and thermoregulation, grounding the article's sweat-is-useful frame.

-- Van Herreweghen F, Amberg C, Marques R, Callewaert C. "Biological and Chemical Processes that Lead to Textile Malodour Development."
+2. Van Herreweghen F, Amberg C, Marques R, Callewaert C. "Biological and Chemical Processes that Lead to Textile Malodour Development."
 Microorganisms, 2020;8(11):1709.
 Textile malodour review covering body-to-garment transfer, fiber type, moisture, microbes, and washing.

-- Callewaert C, De Maeseneire E, Kerckhof FM, Verliefde A, Van de Wiele T, Boon N. "Microbial odor profile of polyester and cotton clothes after a fitness session."
+3. Callewaert C, De Maeseneire E, Kerckhof FM, Verliefde A, Van de Wiele T, Boon N. "Microbial odor profile of polyester and cotton clothes after a fitness session."
 Applied and Environmental Microbiology, 2014;80(21):6611-6619.
 Study comparing polyester and cotton odor profiles after exercise.

-- "Is It a Cosmetic, a Drug, or Both?
+4. "Is It a Cosmetic, a Drug, or Both?
 (Or Is It Soap?)"
 FDA guidance on how intended use separates cosmetic cleansing language from drug claims.